GuideNepalTaxFreelanceSide IncomeTDS

 Foreign-currency freelance income gets a flat 5% final tax via the bank.
 Domestic side income joins your salary slabs.
 A practical playbook for what to set aside, what to file, and when.

-A friend who does design work on the side asked me a simple question last month: "I made रू 3 lakh from clients this year on top of my salary.
+Last month a friend who does design on the side asked me a simple question: "I made रू 3 lakh from clients this year on top of my salary.
 How much do I owe?"

-These are different worlds.
-Same word — "freelance" — but the rules are not the same.
-This post separates them and gives you a setup that holds whether you're moonlighting in NPR for local clients, exporting digital services to foreign clients, or doing both.
+Same word, two different tax regimes.
+This post pulls them apart and gives you a setup that works whether you moonlight in NPR for local clients, export digital services to foreign clients, or run both at once.

 Two regimes, one PAN

-Whatever you earn, the first compliance step is the same: get a PAN.
-It's free, it takes a morning at the IRD office (or via the taxpayer portal), and without it your bank can't correctly tag the 5% withholding to you, and your domestic clients can't issue you a TDS certificate.
+Step one is the same no matter what you earn: get a PAN.
+It's free, it takes a morning at the IRD office or the taxpayer portal, and without it your bank can't tag the 5% withholding to you, and your domestic clients can't issue you a TDS certificate.

-- The foreign-currency lane.
-You're providing digital services abroad — Upwork, Fiverr, Toptal, direct clients in the US/EU, YouTube AdSense, software contracts paid via SWIFT/wire.
+1. The foreign-currency lane.
+Digital services delivered abroad: Upwork, Fiverr, Toptal, direct clients in the US/EU, YouTube AdSense, software contracts paid via SWIFT/wire.
 Money lands in a Nepali bank as USD/EUR converted to NPR.
 The 5% scheme applies.

-- The domestic NPR lane.
+2. The domestic NPR lane.
 A Kathmandu agency hires you for a logo.
 A local startup pays you for a content piece.
 A friend's company contracts you for a side project.
-Money is paid in NPR, often after TDS.
+You're paid in NPR, often after TDS.
 The regular slab system applies.

-Most freelancers I know are in one lane.
-A few are in both, and the mistake they make is treating both streams the same way.
-They're not.
+Most freelancers I know sit in one lane.
+A few are in both, and the common mistake is treating both streams the same.
+They aren't the same.

 The foreign-currency lane: 5% and (mostly) done

-If your foreign client pays your Nepali bank account in USD, the bank converts it and withholds 5% as final tax before crediting NPR to your account.
-This is under the digital service export framework introduced by the Finance Act and routinely renewed.
+When a foreign client pays your Nepali bank account in USD, the bank converts it and withholds 5% as final tax before crediting NPR to your account.
+This sits under the digital service export framework introduced by the Finance Act and renewed routinely since.

 Three conditions you must meet:

-- The money comes through a licensed Nepali bank as a proper inward remittance.
+1. The money comes through a licensed Nepali bank as a proper inward remittance.
 Not Hundi.
 Not crypto/USDT.
 Not "my friend in Dubai will pay me cash next time he visits."
-Those routes are unambiguously tax evasion and they kill your eligibility for the 5% treatment retroactively.
+Those routes are tax evasion and they kill your eligibility for the 5% treatment retroactively.

-- Your PAN is linked to your bank account.
+2. Your PAN is linked to your bank account.
 This is what tells the IRD that the 5% withheld actually belongs to you.
-Without the link, the bank will still withhold — but the credit may not flow into your tax file cleanly.
+Without the link, the bank still withholds, but the credit may not flow into your tax file cleanly.

-- You're a natural person (an individual, not a company).
-For companies, the 5% is treated as advance tax, not final.
+3. You're a natural person (an individual, not a company).
+For companies, the 5% is treated as advance tax rather than final.

-For natural persons meeting all three, the 5% withheld is the final tax on that stream.
-You still need to file a return so the income is on the record, but you don't pay slab tax on top.
+For natural persons meeting all three, the 5% is the final tax on that stream.
+You still file a return so the income is on record, but you don't pay slab tax on top.

 Forms.
 Small earners use D-01 (turnover under रू 30 lakh and net income under रू 3 lakh).
 Higher earners file the standard return.
-The exact form changes when your turnover crosses thresholds — your accountant or the IRD portal walks you through it at filing time.
+The exact form shifts when your turnover crosses thresholds; your accountant or the IRD portal walks you through it at filing time.

 One trap.
-When your annual foreign-currency turnover crosses रू 30 lakh, you cross the VAT threshold for services (more on this below).
-At that point, you're both a 5%-final-tax person and a VAT-registered person.
-The two regimes don't cancel each other out; both apply.
+Once your annual foreign-currency turnover crosses रू 30 lakh, you also cross the VAT threshold for services (more on this below).
+You're now both a 5%-final-tax person and a VAT-registered person.
+The two regimes don't cancel each other out.
+Both apply.

 The domestic NPR lane: slabs and TDS

-Domestic side income joins your other taxable income for the year.
-Add up your salary's taxable amount, your domestic freelance net, any rental or interest income, and apply the regular slabs.
+Domestic side income gets added to your other taxable income for the year.
+Sum up your salary's taxable amount, your domestic freelance net, any rental or interest income, and apply the regular slabs.

 Individual income tax slabs for FY 2082/83 (single filer):